vaidyashruti26/Data-Science-Projects/README.md

      4. Data visualisation is done.
      5. Model building using SVM is done.
      6. Accuracy, Confision matrix, Precision, Recall is calculated.
+#  Movie Recommendation
+     In this project KNN algorithm is used for model building.
+This project's aim is to get the movie name from user and recommend the movies which are close to the given movie name to the user.